opnfv/opnfvdocs/docs/release/overview.rst

 OPNFV derives it's virtual infrastructure management from one of our largest upstream ecosystems OpenStack.
 OpenStack provides a complete reference cloud management system and associated technologies.
-While the OpenStack community sustains a broad set of projects, not all technologies are relevant in an NFV domain, the OPNFV community consumes a sub-set of OpenStack projects where the usage and composition may vary depending on the installer and scenario.
+While the OpenStack community sustains a broad set of projects, not all technologies are relevant in the NFV domain, the OPNFV community consumes a sub-set of OpenStack projects and the usage and composition may vary depending on the installer and scenario.

-For details on the scenarios available in OPNFV and the specific composition of components refer to the :ref:`OPNFV User Guide & Configuration Guide <opnfv-user-config>`
+For details on the scenarios available in OPNFV and the specific composition of components refer to the :ref:`OPNFV User Guide & Configuration Guide <opnfv-user-config>`.

+OPNFV now also has initial support for containerized VNFs.

 -----------------
 Operating Systems
 -----------------

-OPNFV currently uses Linux on all target machines, this can include Ubuntu, Centos or SUSE linux.
+OPNFV currently uses Linux on all target machines, this can include Ubuntu, Centos or SUSE Linux.
 The specific version of Linux used for any deployment is documented in the installation guide.

 -----------------------